 The postpartum period can be particularly challenging after C-section, as a mother is caring for a newborn but also recovering from major abdominal surgery.
-This article discusses how to promote healing and speed recovery after cesarean delivery with naturopathic treatments.
+This article discusses how naturopathic doctors promote healing and speed recovery after cesarean delivery.

 Healing Through Food:

 Your nutritionist or nurse in hospital will inform you when you can start eating clear fluids, progress to full liquids, and finally introduce all food groups into your diet.
-Clear fluids include chicken or vegetable broth and fruit juices without pulp.
+Clear fluids include chicken or vegetable broth and juices without pulp.
 I recommend homemade chicken stock, as it can be made with organic ingredients and herbs which improve its nutrient profile.
-You can find some recipes here.
-For fruit juices, I suggest pomegranate and cranberry from concentrate which contain less sugar, but more beneficial phytonutrients such as anthocyanins.
+For juices, I suggest pomegranate and cranberry from concentrate which contain less sugar, but more beneficial phytonutrients such as anthocyanins.
 Anthocyanins are anti-oxidant and improve the integrity of blood vessels.
 Cranberry juice can also help prevent urinary tract infection, a common complication following cesarean delivery.
 Once tolerated, full liquids such as smoothies can be consumed.
 I recommend non-dairy based smoothies.

 The macronutrients that are beneficial for healing are found in brightly coloured fruits and vegetables, protein such as fish and organic pasture-raised meats, and vegetable, legume, or whole grain carbohydrates.
 Vitamins and minerals which are particularly important for healing after surgery include vitamin A, C and E as well as zinc and selenium.
 Postpartum it is safest to get these nutrients through food as opposed to supplementation.